cchave17/fookn-jarvis/readme.md

-Yeah, dont take the api in the previous commit. it wont work.
+Yeah, dont take the api key from the previous commit. it wont work.